Informed Consent Overview

 Ensure subjects sign the currently approved consent form by printing the stamped copy from iRIS (not required, but strongly encouraged).

-- Once subject agrees (or legally authorized representative [LAR] or parent(s) agrees on subject behalf) to participate in study, subject (or LAR or parent(s)) should sign and date the consent form.
+- Once participant agrees (or legally authorized representative [LAR] or parent(s) agrees on participant behalf) to participate in study, participant (or LAR or parent(s)) should sign and date the consent form.

-- The person who has oriented and obtained consent should also sign and date consent form, after subject signs.
+- The person who has oriented and obtained consent must also sign and date the consent form, after the participant signs.

-- A witness signature is not required except in limited circumstances as described below.
+- A witness signature is not required except in limited circumstances.

 Give subjects a signed copy and keep the original signed copy in your research file.